 What are the Minimum PC Specs I need to run Autodesk Maya?

 Below are the requirements straight from Autodesk themselves!
-Autodesk only provides some very basic information when it comes to running Maya.
+Autodesk only provides some very basic information when it comes to running Maya on custom computers.

 |CPU||64-bit Intel® or AMD® multi-core processor with SSE4.2 instruction set|